MagicCrazyMan/gl-matrix4rust/README.md

 `gl-matrix4rust` is a Rust porting version of [`gl-matrix`](https://github.com/toji/gl-matrix).
-This project is experimental and under developing along with project [`atoy`](https://github.com/MagicCrazyMan/atoy).
+This project is experimental and keeps developing along with project [`atoy`](https://github.com/MagicCrazyMan/atoy).
 The implementation of this project may changes during the development of project `atoy`.

 Checks more details from [`gl-matrix`](https://github.com/toji/gl-matrix).
 More information and wiki about this project will be added when this project stabilize.